ICY105/CaveBiomes/README.md

+As of Minecraft 1.18 (30/11/2018) Cave Biomes has been discontinoued.
+Consider using a much better world gen datapack like Terralith instead.
+If anyone really wants to pick up development of this pack, feel free to do so.

 Warning: This project generates new caves in existing chunks, and may damage underground structures you have built.
 It is highly recommended to install in a new world.
 If you add it to an existing world, take a backup first!

 # CaveBiomes